Flux balance analysis: Metabolic network and software tools

 Software packages for creation of FBA models include: Pathway Tools/MetaFlux, Simpheny, MetNetMaker, COBRApy, CarveMe, MIOM, or COBREXA.jl.

-Generally models are created in BioPAX or SBML format so that further analysis or visualization can take place in other software although this is not a requirement.
+Generally models are created in BioPAX, SBML, or Json format so that further analysis or visualization can take place in other software although this is not a requirement.

 Constraints

 A key part of FBA is the ability to add constraints to the flux rates of reactions within networks, forcing them to stay within a range of selected values.
 This lets the model more accurately simulate real metabolism.
 The constraints belong to two subsets from a biological perspective; boundary constraints that limit nutrient uptake/excretion and internal constraints that limit the flux through reactions within the organism.
 In mathematical terms, the application of constraints can be considered to reduce the solution space of the FBA model.
 In addition to constraints applied at the edges of a metabolic network, constraints can be applied to reactions deep within the network.
 These constraints are usually simple; they may constrain the direction of a reaction due to energy considerations or constrain the maximum speed of a reaction due to the finite speed of all reactions in nature.